Enhancing Lives Through Equine-Assisted Therapy

-Due to personal reasons, Rachael Wade felt the need to resign from her ED position in May.
+Due to personal reasons, Rachael Wade felt the need to resign from her ED position in May of 2018.
 She has been sorely missed but has stayed in touch and offers to help when she can.
 Courtnie Stevenson, who was the Volunteer Coordinator, was hired as the new ED.
 She brings a lot of enthusiasm and passion and is eager to promote 7 Star in every way possible.
 A recently retired volunteer was been filling in the Volunteer Coordinator position and did a wonderful job.

 7 Star currently has an Executive Director, Volunteer Coordinator, Barn Manager, 2 Path International certified instructors, 2 Eagala-certified Equine Specialists, and 5 Eagala-certified Mental Health Professionals.

 7 Star has truly been blessed through generous funders, dedicated staff, volunteers, and board.

 We are committed to operating with integrity and following PATH International standards as we present a fun, family -focused approach to equine-assisted therapy.

 As passionate stewards of our clients and horses, we are dedicated to showing respect, support, and compassion for all.

 We have a lasting commitment to serve those in need and educate the community about equine-assisted therapy